SadyhaMiren/raisinghumanityschild/meditations/*on-possession-and-objectification.md

 it is claim.

-to possess is to define something.
+to possess is to define something
 as existing for you.
 within patriarchal logic,
 value is established through ownership.